 What do you do if your loved one dies away from Massachusetts, or you wish to repatriate the deceased to their home country?

-This, unfortunately, happens more often these days as people travel more.
-To transport a body internationally or domestically can add a significant cost to your overall funeral expenses.
+Unfortunately, this happens more often these days as people travel more.
+Transporting a body internationally or domestically can add a significant cost to your overall funeral expenses.
 However, a funeral director experienced in funeral shipping can arrange everything for you.

 To read further about funeral shipping, how to arrange it, and what it costs, visit our funeral shipping section.